DmytroMitin/dotty-patched/README.md

 https://github.com/DmytroMitin/dotty-patched/commit/fdf010ca4901b22961f3ae1cb3459b5fa194652e

 ## Dotty-patched and multi-staging in Scala 3 macros
-`staging.run` [evaluates](https://docs.scala-lang.org/scala3/reference/metaprogramming/staging.html) a typed tree (an `Expr`) into a value
+`staging.run` [evaluates](https://docs.scala-lang.org/scala3/reference/metaprogramming/staging.html) a typed tree (wrapped into an `Expr`) into a value
 (this seems similar to `context.eval`/`toolbox.eval` evaluating an untyped tree in [Scala 2](https://docs.scala-lang.org/overviews/reflection/symbols-trees-types.html#tree-creation-via-parse-on-toolboxes)).
-This functionality exists in Scala 3/Dotty but blocked in [macros](https://docs.scala-lang.org/scala3/reference/metaprogramming/macros.html)
+This functionality exists in Scala 3/Dotty but deliberately blocked in [macros](https://docs.scala-lang.org/scala3/reference/metaprogramming/macros.html)
 (because of the [phase consistency principle](https://docs.scala-lang.org/scala3/reference/metaprogramming/macros.html#the-phase-consistency-principle)).
 To unblock, a code expanding macros should be compiled with the compiler patched.
 Macros themselves can be compiled with the standard compiler.